jrl-umi3218/mc_naoqi_dcm/README.md

-fastgetsetdcm
+mc_naoqi_dcm
 ==

-Fast communication module with NAO/PEPPER sensors and actuators.
+Fast communication module with NAO/PEPPER sensors and actuators and `mc_rtc` control framework.
 This is a local robot module, that needs to be cross-compiled for the desired platform (NAO or Pepper), and uploaded on the robot.

 How to build